mdn/browser-compat-data/governance.md

 The Owners may invite persons or representatives from certain projects to participate in a non-voting capacity.

 The moderator is responsible for summarizing the discussion of each agenda item and adding it to the [repository's wiki](https://github.com/mdn/browser-compat-data/wiki/Project-meetings) after the meeting.

-### Consensus Seeking Process
-Meetings follow a [Consensus-seeking decision-making](https://en.wikipedia.org/wiki/Consensus-seeking_decision-making) model.

-When an agenda item has appeared to reach a consensus, the moderator will ask “Does anyone object?” as a final call for dissent from the consensus.

-If an agenda item cannot reach a consensus, an owner can call for either a closing vote or a vote to table the issue to the next meeting.
-The call for a vote must be approved by a majority of the owners or else the discussion will continue.
-Simple majority wins.

 ## Privileges and responsibilities matrix